 - Regional agreements: before the rise of streaming, a lot of broadcasting and licensing agreements were forged around the world.
 Some of those agreements impede your access to entertainment today as streaming services are obligated to make parts of their libraries unavailable in certain countries.*

-- Censorship: this is where the country’s government decides that it doesn’t want to give the population access to specific websites and services to promote its agenda.
+- Censorship: this is where the country’s government decides it doesn’t want to give the population access to specific websites and services to promote its agenda.

 Whatever the case may be for websites to be blocked, a VPN is the surest way to overcome those blocks.

-Is it legal to unblock websites?
+Is it legal to use a URL unblocker?

 The big words here are “it depends:”

 - Outside of a handful of countries, using a VPN isn’t illegal, so you’re not breaking the law just by using it.
-Of course, if you carry out illicit activities while using a VPN – like pirating movies – you could still get in trouble.
+Of course, if you carry out illicit activities while using a VPN — like pirating movies — you could still get in trouble;

-- Using unblockers on streaming sites may violate their terms and conditions, and there have been cases of them blocking users.
+- Using unblockers on streaming sites may violate their terms and conditions, and there have been cases of them blocking users;

 - When the government takes part in online censorship, it can get pretty serious.
 However, it really depends on the local law, and no hard-and-fast rule applies here.